A critical neurotransmitter that controls functions such as memory, attention, sleep, heart rate, and muscular activity.

 A neurochemical that inhibits wakefulness, serving the purpose of slowing down cellular activity and diminishing arousal.
 Adenosine levels decrease during sleep.

-An endocrine organ that secretes epinephrine and norepinephrine in concert with the activation of the sympathetic nervous system; for example, in response to stress.
+An endocrine organ that secretes hormones.
+The outer layer (adrenal cortex) secretes the stress hormone cortisol.
+The inner portion (adrenal medulla) secretes epinephrine and norepinephrine in concert with the activation of the sympathetic nervous system in the “fight or flight” response.

 A major cause of dementia in the elderly, this neurodegenerative disorder is characterized by the death of neurons in the hippocampus, cerebral cortex, and other brain regions.
 The earliest symptoms of the disease include forgetfulness; disorientation as to time or place; and difficulty with concentration, calculation, language, and judgment.
 In the final stages, individuals are incapable of self-care and may be bedridden.